titoxyz/Fanzbot/EN.md

 **Made with ❤️ by the ESEMPE-MD Team**

-⭐ Jangan lupa berikan star jika proyek ini membantu Anda!
+⭐ Don't forget to give a star if this project helps you!

 </div>